MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 Possible causes: Due to certain invalid Oracle objects, Ora2Pg DDL extractor runs into out-of-memory condition.
 To avoid system crash, this extension monitors the memory usage and caps it at 50% of available system memory.
 If Ora2Pg starts to take more memory, the background process is gracefully exited.

 Remediation actions: You can increase the ***maxSystemMemoryPercentage*** setting in the app.config file which is located in the
-ADS extension install folder (e.g. on Windows %USERPROFILE%/.azuredatastudio/extensions/microsoft.azuredatastudio-dma-oracle- */bin/service).
+ADS extension install folder (for example, on Windows %USERPROFILE%/.azuredatastudio/extensions/microsoft.azuredatastudio-dma-oracle-
+*/bin/service).
 Check with Oracle DBA if they can identify any such objects which can cause Ora2Pg to crash.